cmcollander/ugv/README.md

 * Max velocity for each wheel set to 60 RPM
 * Some parameters may need to be tuned and changed based on your build.
 Trial and error.

-Edit UGV.urdf to fit the dimensions of your robot

 Edit ugv.launch to have the correct wheel_separation and wheel_radius for your robot

 After wheels respond to correct direction, speed can be adjusted through proper calculation (or trial and error) of /ugv_vel_in_scalar or /ugv_vel_out_scalar